 The result for the year was 87.6% and missed the target by 4.4% points.
-However, performance has improved again in Quarter 4 (from 88.7% to 90.1%) in response to work with the contractor to improve job specification and van stocks, which focuses on making sure the right materials are available to complete more jobs at first visit.
+However, performance improved in Quarter 4 (from 88.7% to 90.1%) in response to work with the contractor to improve job specifications and van stocks, which focuses on making sure the right materials are available to complete more jobs at first visit.